yinghli/azure-vpn-csr1000v/README.md

       Origin IGP, localpref 100, weight 500, valid, external, best rx pathid: 0, tx pathid: 0x0
 ```
-If we try to use local preference, we can use route-map to setup 10.6.0.0/16 local preference attribute and make it as best.
+If we try to use local preference attribute, we can use route-map to setup 10.6.0.0/16 higher local preference attribute and make it as best.
 ```
 ip prefix-list lp seq 5 permit 10.6.0.0/16
 !